 Meaning and History

-The name Texaco is derived from the first letters of two words: “TEXAs” and “COMpany.”
-The fact is that initially, this brand appeared in Texas and decided to reflect this fact in its identity.
+The name Texaco is formed from the first letters of two words: “TEXAs” and “COMpany”.
+The fact is that initially, this brand appeared in Texas and decided to reflect this fact in its symbolism.
 The emblem with the image of a star is also a manifestation of patriotism.
-After all, the white star is present on the state’s flag, which even received the corresponding nickname: The Lone Star State.
-As for the trademark logo, it has evolved from simple to complex and multi-component.
+After all, the white star is present on the flag of the state, which even received a corresponding nickname: The Lone Star State.
+As for the logo of the brand, it has evolved from simple to complex and multi-component.

 What is Texaco?

-Now Texaco is a brand of motor oils, and in the past, it was a leader in the global oil industry.
-The company began its work in the USA in 1901 and existed for exactly one hundred years until its main competitor, Chevron Corporation, absorbed it.
-Their merger in 2001 created a new oil and gas giant, Chevron Texaco Co.
+Now, Texaco is a brand of motor oils, and in the past, it was the leader of the global oil industry.
+The company started in the United States in 1901 and existed for exactly one hundred years until it was absorbed by its main competitor – Chevron Corporation.
+As a result of their merger in 2001, a new oil and gas giant was formed – Chevron Texaco Co.

 1901 – 1909

-In the early 1900s in America, an oil company was created called the Texas Company.
-Its emblem featured a bright red five-pointed star, a nod to the state’s national symbolism.
+In the early 1900s, an oil company called Texas Company was created in America.
+Its emblem featured a bright red five-pointed star, indicating the state’s national symbolism.

 1907 – 1909

-Over time, the star turned dark red and found itself inside a blue ring with jagged edges.
-Blue inscriptions appeared there: “MADE IN TEXAS” and “THE TEXAS COMPANY.”
-The first phrase was in the middle and divided into three centered lines.
+Over time, the star became dark red and was inside a blue ring with irregular edges.
+On it appeared blue inscriptions: “MADE IN TEXAS” and “THE TEXAS COMPANY.”
+The first inscription was located in the middle and was divided into three lines down the center.
 It used a bold block font with large rectangular serifs.
-The company name occupied the lower part of the logo and was written in small but capital letters.
+The company name occupied the bottom of the logo and was written in small but capital letters.

 1909 – 1913

 In 1909, a crimson star logo with a green “T” inside began to be used.
-The letter occupied all the space in the center.
+The letter took up all the space in the center.

 1913 – 1936

 The redesign affected all elements of the logo.
-The colors became lighter, the letter “T” became smaller, and the star appeared in a white circle with a frame of a red ring, which was outlined on both sides in black.
-Inside the frame were the words “THE TEXAS COMPANY” and “PETROLEUM PRODUCTS” in white, and the black word “TEXACO” was written across the upper beam of the star.
+The colors became lighter, the letter “T” became smaller, and the star appeared in a white circle with a frame of a red ring circled on both sides in black.
+Inside the frame, the words “THE TEXAS COMPANY” and “PETROLEUM PRODUCTS” were written in white, and the word “TEXACO” was written in black on the upper ray of the star.

 1936 – 1966

 The designers enlarged the star and made it brighter.
-Similarly, the green “T” has changed and has a white outline.
-The red ring frame turned black, and the inscriptions located on it disappeared.
+The green letter “T” was similarly changed to have a white outline.
+The red circular border became black, and the lettering on it disappeared.

 1966 – 1981

-This logo was introduced in 1962 but did not come into use until four years later.
-Peter Muller-Munk Associates, Inc developed it.
-They made the “T” white to blend in with the round base, scaled down the star in the ring, and placed it down inside the red-and-white polygon.
+This logo was introduced in 1962 but only came into use four years later.
+It was designed by Peter Muller-Munk Associates, Inc. They made the letter “T” white to blend in with the circular base, reduced the star in the ring, and placed it down inside a red-and-white polygon.
 The word “TEXACO” was enlarged and moved to the center.

 1981 – 1999

-Richard Felton and Anspach Grossman Portugal have redesigned the emblem, splitting it into two parts.
-At the top was a white star with a red “T” on the background of the same red circle, and the brand name was reduced and moved to the bottom.
-The bold black sans serif was still used for it, but the designers narrowed the letter spacing.
+Richard Felton and Anspach Grossman Portugal redesigned the emblem by dividing it into two parts.
+In the upper part, there was a white star with the red letter “T” on the background of the same red circle, and the brand name was reduced and moved to the bottom part.
+Bold black sans serif font was still used, but the designers reduced the distance between the letters.

 1999 – today

 In 1999, the Texaco logo was simplified.
-After the disappearance of the inscription, a single “T” remains inside the star, which occupies space on a circular base.
+With the lettering gone, a single letter “T” remained inside the star, taking up space on the circular base.
 In 2001, Chevron Corporation took over the oil and gas company.

 Font and Colors

-For a long time, bold sans-serif type was used for the inscriptions on the logo.
-After the company dropped the word mark, only the “T” inside the star remained.
-Apparently, it is also written in the bold grotesque.
+For a long time, a bold sans-serif font was used for the lettering on the logo.
+After the company abandoned the word mark, only the letter “T” inside the star remained.
+Apparently, it is also written in bold grotesque.
 At the same time, the emblem combines two traditional Texaco colors: red and white.
-They are both featured on the Texas state flag, where the former symbolizes bravery, and the latter symbolizes purity.
+Both are present on the Texas state flag, where the former symbolizes bravery and the latter symbolizes purity.

 Texaco color codes